cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The server stores the `record` object as the credential file for each client along with the associated `credential_identifier` and `client_identity` (if different).
-Note that the values `oprf_seed` and `server_private_key` from the server's setup phase must also be persisted.
+Note that the values `oprf_seed` and `server_private_key` from the server's setup phase must persist for the online authentication phase.
 The `oprf_seed` value SHOULD be used for all clients; see {{preventing-client-enumeration}}.
 The `server_private_key` may be unique for each client.

-# Online Authenticated Key Exchange {#online-phase}
+# Online Authentication {#online-phase}

 The generic outline of OPAQUE with a 3-message AKE protocol includes three messages ke1, ke2, and ke3, where ke1 and ke2 include key exchange shares, e.g., DH values, sent